nikitavoloboev/data/docs/environment/environment.md

 All of that is not enough though unless a [global carbon tax is implemented](https://news.ycombinator.com/item?id=29349066) together with a [global ban / high tax on plastics](https://twitter.com/living_marble/status/1509545853966434306).
 [This](https://twitter.com/ben_j_todd/status/1494660872152784897) is a nice thread on effective way to tackle climate change.
 So as [this comment and the steps inside](https://www.reddit.com/r/worldnews/comments/tww01g/un_warns_earth_firmly_on_track_toward_an/i3i34t5/?utm_source=reddit&utm_medium=web2x&context=3).
 Also [cutting emissions is of utmost importance](https://twitter.com/Peters_Glen/status/1521384059745800193).

+We also need to focus all our efforts on [halting & reversing extinctions of animals and insects](https://twitter.com/TonyJuniper/status/1522094235365052416).

 ## Notes

 - [Over 90% of climate scientists think global warming will be so severe by 2038 or so that we'll hit temperatures shown to be hot enough to wreck the basic crops humanity relies upon for decent survival.](https://twitter.com/ClimateBen/status/1279378054549250059)